-The Guru was moving around in the countryside with a large retinue including, as was customary those days, armed men e.g. those of Makhan Shah Lubhana, for protection of families and their luggage.
 The impression given could have been that of a largish party moving along and preaching "fear not frighten not" and "live and let live" universal message of Guru Nanak.
 Such information reports by local officials were causing alarm in Delhi.